Prepare for rising rates.

 Personal loan costs rise.

 Personal loan rates are relatively low today but may soon rise as interest rates climb in the coming years.
+“High interest rates affect so many aspects of life,” Schulz says.
+“It makes it more expensive to get a car, it makes it much more expensive over time to buy a house.
+Even things like personal loans for debt consolidation and credit card refinancing.”
 Individuals anticipating the need for a personal loan to finance an upcoming large purchase may want to lock in lower rates now.

 The Federal Reserve may act.

 In early 2020, the Federal Reserve cut interest rates to nearly zero alongside other measures to support a faltering economy amid the coronavirus pandemic.
 This is an example of when and how the Fed can take action attempting to balance the economy, and keeping a close eye on the Fed can help consumers understand the nation’s economic situation and make decisions around issues like homeownership and debt management.
-The Fed may raise interest rates on multiple occasions in the next few years, so consumers should watch this body to make plans accordingly.
+The Fed may continue to raise interest rates into 2023, so consumers should watch this body to make plans accordingly.

 — Variable loan costs rise.